jumellet/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-This personal portfolio presents different projects on which I worked during my Master of Science.
+This portfolio presents different projects on which I worked during my Master of Science.
+My various works was adviced by [Prof. Sinan Halyio]("http://www.isir.upmc.fr/index.php?op=view_profil&id=18&lang=en"), [Cédric Honnet](https://www.media.mit.edu/people/honnet/overview/), and [Prof. Wang Jingyu](https://teacher.nwpu.edu.cn/m/en/2015010016.html)

 #### Research Vision

-In my research I aim to accelerate the era of autonomy defined by highly manoeuvrable robots, extremely reliable and minimally invasive for the environment.
+In my MSc research I aimed to perform agressive drone landing using standard platforms.
+Quality of control depends on  the precision of the estimation of the system state, which itself depends on the precision allowed by the sensors.

-To achieve this, my goal is to revolutionize reliability by learning robots with increased senses for safety, performance and super-human abilities.
+Now I would like to accelerate the era of autonomy defined by highly manoeuvrable robots, extremely reliable and minimally invasive for the environment.
+To achieve this, my goal is to make a breakthrough in reliability by teaching robots with increased senses for **safety**, ensured **performance** and **super-human** abilities.

 <!--{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.-->